flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 ![Thrust levers in CL detent](../assets/beginner-guide/takeoff-climb-cruise/Lvr-clb.png "Thrust levers in CL detent"){loading=lazy} <p style="color:yellow; font-size:18px;">TODO: update screenshot with new throttle quadrant</p>

+??? info "Autothrust"
     This activates the __Autothrust__ system (FMA shows `A/THR` in white now).
 In the A380 (and most Airbus models) we will not touch the thrust levers again before final approach and landing (under normal flight conditions).

 The aircraft will now climb to the altitude selected in the FCU (in our case, 5.000ft).